Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 ### 2.1 Present Features

 * Logo: It represent a couch with a pack of pop corn on to communicate the field of the website.
 It also include the name of the website "StreamingPal".
-By clicking on it,you will be redirected to the homepage.
+By clicking on it, you will be redirected to the homepage.

-* Navigation bar: It includes the pages that can be explored on the website (in the responsive mobile version, this menu becomes a humburger menu)
+* Navigation bar: It includes the pages that can be explored on the website (in the responsive mobile version, this menu becomes a hamburger menu).

 * Footer: It includes the connection to the social media where "StreamingPal" is more active - Facebook, Instagram, Youtube and Twitter
 (at the moment, they are connected just to the homepage of those social medias).